arkaan27/data-engineering-pipeline/README.md

 19. Provenance
 20. SupplyDelivery

-After separating into different resource types, this pipeline is able to input those data into MongoDB database.
+After separating into different resource types, this pipeline is able to input separated data into MongoDB database.

 The following is not covered in this pipeline: